aicenter/ShoDi/README.md

 Input formats
 -------------

 In this part, we will describe all the input formats that can be used with the preprocessor application.
-The first two formats are two input formats for directed weighted graphs that can be used as input for the creation of data structures for one of the methods.
+The first three formats are input formats for directed weighted graphs that can be used as input for the creation of data structures for one of the methods.
 The other two formats are related to benchmarking.

 ### XenGraph input format